ldruley/movie-app/README.md

 * We primarily coordinated via slack and in-class meetings
 * We originally planned 14 stories
 * We completed 12, having lost 1 team member, cutting two stories.
-Others were merged during development into a single
+Others were merged during development into a single feature

 ## Team Retrospective